Lake Sunapee's Lake Host Program

 Click here for an interactive map of parking in the Town of Sunapee

-Our Lake Hosts conducted over 5,500 courtesy boat inspections in 2024.
+Our Lake Hosts conducted over 5,300 courtesy boat inspections in 2025.
 The pie chart to the right displays the number of inspections by ramp (keep in mind that some watercraft may have been inspected twice in a given day, once upon arrival and again when departing the lake).
-There was one “save” on Lake Sunapee this year and seven were recorded by NH LAKES statewide.
-A '“save” is when an invasive plant or animal species is found either before a boat is launched or when a boat is departing a waterbody.

 History of the Lake Host Program on Lake Sunapee